AVEVA/CONNECT-data-services-developer-docs/content/communities/community-edit.md

 # Edit community

 After you create a community, you can edit its name and description at any time.
-You can also add a contact email so that other tenants in the community can communicate with your tenant.
+You can also edit your contact email.

 ## Prerequisites